2332fun/CityWeather/README.md

 ## Features

-The website has a searchbar that allows the user to type in their own input for the artist's name, followed by a choice of clicking Search or hitting Enter on their keyboard to see results.
-The website hides the Ticketmaster and NewsApi sections until the user inputs an artists' name for the first time to streamline the appearance of the webpage.
-The website uses 2 APIs; Ticketmaster for finding attractions, and NewsApi for finding news about the artist.
-The website will display a "no results found" if no data regarding the entered artist is found.
+The website has a searchbar that allows the user to type in their city, along with the ability to click on buttons showing cities they recently searched.
+The website uses 2 similar APIs; OneCall and CurrentWeather API (made by the same company).
+The UV severity is displayed with green, yellow, and red backgrounds.

 ## Contributing